Bottom Line

 Durability

-There’s no way around it – the Speedgoat 6 isn’t the most durable trail runner out there.
-We gave this shoe a low score compared to the competition when it comes to longevity, with our pair breaking down around 300 miles of running and hiking.
+The Speedgoat 7 isn’t the most durable trail runner out there.
+We gave this shoe a low score for longevity compared to the competition because our previous pair broke down around 300 miles, and the 7s have a similar construction that also gives us pause.

-Thorough testing finds that after point, the mesh uppers begin to blow out at the toes.
-The overlays, including the HOKA logo, begins to peel off.
-We also find the foam soles shredding along the sides.
-For longevity’s sake, consider saving these for trips on established routes where speed and comfort are priority, or plan to buy a couple of pairs if you’re having a big-mileage season.
+Thorough testing finds that, at this point, the mesh uppers begin to blow out at the toes and along the overlays.
+We also find the foam soles begin to shred along the sides.
+For longevity’s sake, consider saving these for trips on established routes where speed and comfort are priorities.

-But if you’re hiking in muddy, rainy, or cold weather, consider shoes with waterproof membranes.
-Waterproof options will repel water more effectively and even retain a bit of heat.
-HOKA offers the Speedgoats in a waterproof GTX version and a high-top Mid-GTX version forspeedgoat 6 shoulder season hikes and questionable weather forecasts.
+But if you’re hiking in muddy, rainy, or cold weather, consider shoes with waterproof membranes that repel water more effectively and retain a bit of heat.
+HOKA offers the Speedgoats in a waterproof GTX version and a high-top Mid-GTX version, which might be the move for heading into shoulder-season hikes and questionable weather forecasts.

-The Speedgoat 6 is a good option for trail runners, hikers, and backpackers looking for a breathable shoe with a comfortable ride.
+The HOKA Speedgoat 7 is a good option for trail runners, hikers, and backpackers seeking a breathable, comfortable ride.
 They excel on technical terrain thanks to their balance of cushion and stiffness.
 The uppers are flexible and fast-drying, which makes them an awesome choice for summer trail running, hiking, and backpacking.
 The updated tread pattern provides reliable traction, especially on ascents and crossing rocky, uneven surfaces.
-With their fair price and bold, funky color options, the Speedgoat 6 are an easy pick for hitting the trails in style.

-However, fans of previous Speedgoat models who loved their super cushy soles and roomier toe box may find the updates too drastic.
-This version still offers thick cushioning we know and love, but it’s more stiff and structured, the swallowtail heel isn’t as big, and the fit is more narrow.
+However, fans of previous Speedgoat models who loved their super cushy soles and roomier toe box may not like the newer versions.
+This version still offers the thick cushioning we know and love, but it’s stiffer and more structured, and the fit is narrower.
 They’re also not the most durable option beyond 300 miles.
 That said, if you embrace the changes, the Speedgoat could be your glass slipper for summer adventures.

 What Other Hiking Shoes Should You Consider?